 About the Wind Energy Foundation

-The Wind Energy Foundation’s (WEF) campaigns and programs are aimed at educating decision makers, the media and the general public about the economic and environmental benefits of wind energy and need for policy action to secure these benefits.
-We recruit, train and mobilize leaders from the wind industry, other renewable energy sectors, and the broader community of supporters to deliver personalized messages about how renewable energy is helping to improve our economy and environment.
+WEF’s campaigns and programs are aimed at educating decision makers, the media, and the general public about the economic and environmental benefits of wind energy and need for policy action to secure these benefits.
+We recruit, train, and mobilize leaders from the wind industry, other renewable energy sectors, and the broader community of supporters to deliver personalized messages about how renewable energy is helping to improve our economy and environment.